Skip to Content

 Debris management program

-We recognize that it's important for the removal of debris on properties such as ash, contaminated soil and concrete and hazard trees that may impact public safety and future rebuilding.
-This program will help eligible individuals without insurance or without adequate insurance coverage, that would otherwise be left with expenses to clear their properties of debris resulting from the wildfire.
+We recognized the importance of removing debris from impacted properties such as ash, contaminated soil and concrete and hazard trees that may impact public safety and future rebuilding.

 Fees and permits relief

 The Regional Board has adopted amendments to the fees and charges bylaws for the Killiney Beach, Westshore Estates and Upper Fintry, Shalal Road, Valley of the Sun water systems to provide some partial water fee relief for customers impacted by White Rock Lake wildfire evacuations.
-With the changes, customers of these water systems do not have to pay a substantial portion of the basic user and consumption fees of utility bills from August 1 through September 30.

 • Any property that sustained a total loss in the wildfire will not be charged any garbage and recycling fee or water user fee during this billing quarter (Oct.- Dec.)
 2021 as regulatory bylaws require a building on a property.
 This will be reflected on your next utility invoice.